 Anything that you can see in your mind's eye and put your attention to fully- and you embrace others around that vision- can be manifested.

-This column is looking for those stories . . . of everyday heroes, ingenious innovations on large and small scales, happy, positive news (because you can find the heavy stuff everywhere else), bright new insights into old, dusty problems.
-Stories of people succeeding despite all odds, stories of the underdog... enlightening TED talks and other thought-leading platforms... you or your friend's brave project or business that deserves a highlight... you get the gist.
+This column is looking for those stories . . . of everyday heroes, ingenious innovations on large and small scales, hopeful, positive news (because you can find the heavy stuff everywhere else), bright new insights into old, traumatizing ways of being.
+Stories of people succeeding despite all odds, stories of the underdog, the disenfranchised and the oppressed, who are now leading humanity in moving past rhetoric and intellectualization and into meaningful action and deeply challenging but necessary healing.
+The Solutionaries column is an opportunity and an invitation to share your or your friend's and community's brave projects and initiatives that deserve a highlight.

 It's been proven that the effects of "symbolic annihilation," or not seeing oneself or one's identifying groups represented in the media can have devastating effects.
 We'd like to work to change that by telling more diverse, changemaking stories.
 We also believe that there is a sort of symbolic annihilation also happening with regards to uplifting, life-affirming news.

 While it's incredibly important to be informed, and it's a potent time in history to ask very difficult questions, Bombilore was also founded on the firm belief that if we are not also talking about solutions, and we aren't also aware of what's going well, who is succeeding, and how much LOVE is going around in this world, then we put ourselves at very real risk of- in our grief and feeling of helplessness- missing the opportunity to significantly change the world.

 Grief is a crucial aspect of being alive at this time.
 We have to feel all the feelings.
 But when we put ourselves at the sole mercy of the deeply traumatic news cycle, which prides itself on continuing oppressive, violent narratives, it's much harder to come through the cycle of grief and back into action.